roleoroleo/yi-hack-MStar/README.md

+# DO NOT BUILD/FLASH THIS FIRMWARE!
+THESE ARE EXPERIMENTAL FEATURES.
+# Please check the original Roleo repo for stable builds.

 # Custom firmware for Yi camera based on MStar platform

 This firmware is completely based on the work done by TheCrypt0